-If you’re yet to seek medical treatment, the NHS has identified some basic steps you could perform to aid your injury immediately, which include:
+If you’re yet to seek medical treatment, the NHS guide to sprains and strains has identified some basic steps you could perform to aid your injury immediately, which include:

 - Rest to allow your body to heal.

-- Use an ice compress for 20 minutes at a time, several times a day (do not put the compress directly onto the skin, rather covering it with a towel or the like).
+- Use an ice compress for 20 minutes at a time, several times a day (do not put the compress directly onto the skin, rather cover it with a towel or the like).

 - Keep the area elevated to reduce swelling.